mautic/developer-documentation-new/docs/plugins/continuous-integration.rst

 1. You must enable the :xref:`codecov_gh_app` for your repository to upload the coverage report.
 2. The app provides you with an API key.
 Paste it into the secret variables as ``CODECOV_TOKEN`` in the GitHub repository settings.
-3. Since the Plugin isn't in the root directory then we must tell it how to map the files from the report with the files in the repository.
-To do that, we need to create a ``codecov.yml`` file in the root of your plugin directory and paste the following content:
+3. Since the Plugin isn't in the root directory then you must tell it how to map the files from the report with the files in the repository.
+To do that, you need to create a ``codecov.yml`` file in the root of your Plugin directory and paste the following content:

 .. code:: yaml